-If it is determined that the eligible employee's leave qualified as FMLA leave under reason 4 above, CAS may require on the designation form that the employee provide a release from their physician prior to the employee returning to work.
-The designation notice will list the employee's essential job functions.
-The employee must provide certification from their physician that they are able to perform those functions prior to returning to work.
-The employee's failure to do so, or his/her inability to perform his/her job's essential functions, voids the district's obligation to reinstate the employee under the FMLA and the employee may be subject to termination or nonrenewal of their contract of employment. .
+If the District's written designation determination that the eligible employee's leave qualified as FMLA leave under reason 4 above stated that the employee would have to provide a "fitness-forduty" certification from a health care provider for the employee to resume work and the designation determination listed the employee's essential job functions, the employee must provide certification that the employee is able to perform those functions prior to returning to work.
+The employee's failure to do so or his/her inability to perform his/her job's essential functions voids the District's obligation to reinstate the employee under the FMLA and the employee shall be terminated.